 For those species collected in the wild and the moist packed seeds there may be small cost increases in the fall, depending also on the quantity of seeds available, but otherwise the seeds prices on BotanyCa Shop will remain affordable for everyone and in line with our initial goal: that more people are able to find good quality & affordable seeds for many species, especially of North American native plants.

 It is troubling to find on the web offerings of seeds for various native species at what I would call ‘speculative’ costs, especially for species with hydrophilic seeds which we all know by now will germinate poorly, or not at all, if kept dry (a subject which has been emphasized a lot on this blog, some would say maybe in excess).
-Many NA spring wildflowers are included in this category actually.
+Many North American spring wildflowers are included in this category actually.

 I will not name names, but this is going on since last year, so everyone should know that there are various Etsy sellers and no less an Ontario based!
 Seed company asking, for example: